The year is winding down, and many people look toward the future – the New Year.

 Even if it is a cent, a donation is a donation!

 Don’t be discouraged because you have little.
 Give what you have.
 You can donate money, clothes, or anything you have.

 16. Let Go Of Grudges

-Keeping grudges do you more harm than the person you have the grudge against.
+Keeping grudges do you more harm than the person you have a grudge against.

-Instead of holding grudges this new year, you can admit the viewpoint of Melinda.
+Instead of holding grudges this new year, you can adopt the viewpoint of Melinda.

 What does this young adult think when people offend her?